 The programme accepts students in all Western Art Music instruments and voice (NB this programme does not accept jazz students).

-The Foundation Certificate: Music has an English language entrance requirement of CEFR B2 (IELTS Level 5.5).
+The Foundation Certificate: Music has an English language entrance requirement of CEFR B2 (ISE II - Integrated Skills in English or IELTS Level 5.5 in all 4 areas).
+For Tier 4 purposes the IELTS will need to be the specific IELTS for UKVI test.
 Students with English at a lower level than this are encouraged to apply for the International Foundation Certificate: Music and English

 Fees and Finance